The Epistemic Planning Domain Definition Language: Official Guideline: DEL-based Epistemic Planning

-So far we considered single-pointed epistemic models, that is epistemic states with a single designated world.
-This allowed us to represent situations where we know what the actual world looks like.
-In other words, single-pointed epistemic models model scenarios from the perspective of an omniscient and external observer.
+So far, we have considered single-pointed epistemic models, namely epistemic states with a single designated world.
+This allowed us to model situations where we knew which world was the actual one.
+In other words, single-pointed epistemic models represent scenarios from the perspective of an omniscient and external observer.
 We can, however, do much more, like representing the internal perspective of one or more agents, and modeling non-determinism.
 This requires multiple designated worlds, as the next definition shows.

-\begin{definition}[Multi-Pointed Epistemic Model] An \emph{(epistemic) state}, also called a \emph{multi-pointed (epistemic) model}, of $\Lang$ is a pair $(M, W_d)$, where $M = (W, R, L)$ is as in Definition~\ref{def:epistemic-state} and $W_d \subseteq W$ is a non-empty set of \emph{designated worlds}. \end{definition}
+\begin{definition}[Multi-Pointed Epistemic Model] An \emph{(epistemic) state}, also called a \emph{multi-pointed (epistemic) model}, of $\Lang$ is a pair $(M, W_d)$, where $M$ is as in Definition~\ref{def:epistemic-state} and $W_d \subseteq W$ is a non-empty set of \emph{designated worlds}. \end{definition}

-We now generalize the definition of truth for multi-pointed models.
-Specifically, a formula of $\Lang$ holds in a multi-pointed model iff it holds in all designated worlds:
+A formula of $\Lang$ holds in a multi-pointed model iff it holds in all designated worlds:

 \begin{definition}[Truth in a Multi-Pointed Epistemic Model] Let $(M, W_d)$ be a multi-pointed epistemic model of $\Lang$.

 \end{definition}